ereilly89/CS366_Database/README.md

 2.6   Evaluation
 	The main test environment is done by creating different use cases and running through them to ensure the program is doing what it is intended to at each step.
 Moreover, each functionality added to a given component of the GUI is given various case scenarios of which to be tested.
 When significant modifications are made to these components, it is important to run the application through similar tests afterwards to ensure the given section of the program remains functioning properly.
 This makes it easier to isolate problems within the code because if we test for program correctness often, it is understood that it is not from modification of code from a long time ago that a problems arise, rather from a recent change.

 When coding with the front-end, it is important to frequently include comments when working on parts of code that contribute to different tasks.
 This alone helps with debugging code that isn’t working properly.
 After all, it is much easier to locate where a problem is occuring when the code is read in an easily understood way.
 Furthermore, it is important to include various print-line statements that output data to the console at specific times in the runtime to ensure values of certain variables are being passed correctly behind the scenes.
 By being diligent with these practices, correcting for errors within the application haven’t proven to be very difficult; time spent correcting them is minimal.

 When it comes to testing stored procedures in the back-end, it is necessary to include “Call” lines after writing the procedure to allow for a chosen input, as if it were coming as input from the actual application itself, to be tested.
 Then, it is necessary to make sure the given input outputs the anticipated result.
 The output to verify may come in two forms.
 These include a possible table generated by the stored procedure as well as any output variables that the stored procedures may have.
 Only when it is known to be giving these correct outputs can it actually be implemented with Java code and corrected for incorrect input that a user may give.

-III.
-Conclusion

- Luke:  I learned a lot from this project, more specifically implementing a GUI using window builder.
-I had no experience with creating a GUI before, so diving into windowbuilder was a daunting task.
-Also, learning how to integrate GitHub into our project was quite the challenge, I was not expecting it to be so difficult.
-Aside from that, I have a deeper understanding of creating databases and using them in actual code(stored procedures).
-I believe that this information that I have learned will prove to be crucial to finding a job in the real world, because nearly every company has some sort of database to hold their information that will need to be referenced at some point.

-Evan:  I learned more than I thought I would from this project.
-Not only was I able to relearn Java’s Swing library, but I was able to learn how to implement WindowBuilder as well as GitHub.
-Before this project, I had no idea what WindowBuilder was and I thought GitHub was just a place for people to upload computer science related projects to share.
-Now, I understand what WindowBuilder is and how to use it.
-I also understand that GitHub can be used for version control and to allow for projets to be worked on by multiple people simultaneously.

-Understanding the ER diagram and relational model has proven itself to be extremely helpful in the creation of this application.
-Without it,  we would have run into various problems.
-Moreover, I’m not sure if the database would even prove itself to be functional if we didn't’ understand these fundamental concepts.